 12V water pressure pumps are one of the onboard systems owners interact with constantly, whether washing dishes, taking a shower or simply turning on a tap.

-The difference between a good and bad water system onboard quickly becomes obvious in everyday use.
+The difference between a well-designed and poorly designed water system onboard quickly becomes obvious.
 Some systems feel smooth, quiet and predictable, while others pulse constantly, cycle unexpectedly or transfer vibration through the entire boat.

 Those differences usually matter far more long-term than small variations in quoted flow-rate figures.